DetactiveApp/api-prototype/docs/api/README.md

 ## POST /game/forward

-Gets next step for the user in the current & active story.
+Gets next step for the user in the current & active game.
 Optionally you can use the "to" entry to decide what next step to use, if there are multiple available.

 ### Body Example:
 ```json